angelocarasig/epubreader/README.md

 * ~~Finding ePUB metadata~~ Probably impossible --> try to find ToC
 * (NEW 16/12/2021): ~~On file upload, redirect to main menu for file.
 Allow options to start from beginning~~, start from a specific chapter, view the epub file's contained images and a settings option to control css.
 * ~~(NEW 16/12/2021): Read and do changelog 16/12/2021's TODO~~
+* (23/12/2021): Table of Contents that link to the corresponding section (smth to point to the chapter number)(Finishing this finishes 16/12/2021 TODO)